-- No matter its use, an addition should not be larger than the existing house, not including non-historic additions, in order to achieve compatibility in scale.
+- No matter their use, not be larger than the existing house, not including non-historic additions, in order to achieve compatibility in scale.
 This will allow for the retention of small and medium size homes in the neighborhood.
 The diversity of housing type and size is a character defining feature of the historic districts. - Additions which are essentially a house-behind-a-house with a long narrow connector are not appropriate, as the form does not exist historically.
-Short or minimal connections that do not require the removal of the entire back wall of a historic building are preferred. - Additions should generally be shorter and thinner than the existing building.
-Exceptions may be made when unusual constraints make these parameters unreasonable, such as: - An extreme grade change - Atypical lot parcel shape or size

-In these cases, an addition may rise above or extend wider than the existing building; however, generally the addition should not be higher and extend wider.
+Short or minimal connections that do not require the removal of the entire back wall of a historic building are preferred. - Generally be shorter and thinner than the existing building.
+Exceptions may be made when unusual constraints make these parameters unreasonable, such as: - An extreme grade change - Atypical lot parcel shape or size - In these cases, an addition may rise above or extend wider than the existing building; however, generally the addition should not higher and extend wider.